afrendeiro/pipelines/README.md

     git clone git@github.com:afrendeiro/pipelines.git
     cd pipelines

+Install module:

+    python setup.py install

-Install module (it will install dependencies as well if these are not met):
+with `pip`, dependencies will be installed as well if these are not met:

     pip install .